mniluka2012/VS_Form_Elements/README.md

 * **Autocomplete** — theme‑aware, Popper‑based dropdown using MUI’s `useAutocomplete`. ✓ selection tick, multi‑select chips, Calcite token support.
   → See **[`docs/Autocomplete.md`](./docs/Autocomplete.md)**

-> Add more elements here as the repo grows and link them to their docs under `docs/`.

 ---